-In a new matter since the last report, the ISO filed on October 31, pursuant to Section 9.4.5 of the Participants Agreement, a copy of its new 3-year contract with Potomac Economics, Ltd. to continue as the ISO's External Market Monitor ("EMM").
+The ISO filed on October 31, pursuant to Section 9.4.5 of the Participants Agreement, a copy of its new 3-year contract with Potomac Economics, Ltd. to continue as the ISO's External Market Monitor ("EMM").
 In its filing, the ISO notes that the new agreement is closely modeled on the existing agreement between Potomac and the ISO, including all of the functions laid out for the EMM in Section 9.4.3 of the Participants Agreement.
 The new EMMU contract term will run from January 1, 2017 through December 31, 2019.
-Comments on the filing are due November 21, 2016.
-If there are questions on this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).
+On November 21, NEPOOL filed comments supporting the new Contract, requesting that the FERC accept the Contract without modification, condition, or delay to be effective January 1, 2017.
+Doc-less interventions were filed by Eversource and National Grid.
+This matter is pending before the FERC.
+If there are questions on this matter, please contact Joe Fagan (202-218-3901; jfagan@daypitney.com), Jamie Blackburn (202-218-3905; jblackburn@daypitney.com), or Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).